jiantaoyuNWAFU/MultiDMPcaller/docs/Parameter_guide.md

   --dir-wt wt \
   --dir-mut mut \
   --biotype 1 \
+  --methy-diff-dmp 0 \
-  --meth-diff 0 \
+  --methy-diff-dmr 0 \
   --vote-threshold 0.5 \
   --threads 4
 ```

-## 11. Recommended reporting for reproducibility

-When reporting results generated by MultiDMPcaller, we recommend recording:
+## 12. Reproducibility checklist

+Record:

-- MultiDMPcaller version or GitHub commit hash
+- MultiDMPcaller version or GitHub commit hash;
-- Full command line
+- full command line;
-- `--biotype`
+- `--biotype`;
-- q-value thresholds
+- all q-value thresholds;
-- `--meth-diff`
+- `--methy-diff-dmp` and `--methy-diff-dmr`;
-- `--vote-threshold`
+- `--vote-threshold`;
-- Whether adaptive q-value estimation was enabled
+- whether adaptive q-value estimation was enabled;
-- Whether automatic vote-threshold estimation was enabled
+- whether automatic DMP or DMR voting was enabled;
-- Whether low-difference strict voting was enabled
+- whether low-difference strict voting was enabled;
-- Whether C++ or Python DMR engine was used
+- whether the Python or C++ DMR engine was used;
-- Number of threads
+- number of worker processes;
-- Operating system and Python version
+- operating system, architecture, and Python version;
+- checksums of the input files when possible.